Solar panels on the rooftop of LUT University

 Another way to reduce carbon dioxide emissions is to remove obstacles to expanding solar and wind power construction.
 This would accelerate the development of the market.
 The underlying idea is to lower the price of renewable energy enough to make it more appealing than fossil alternatives.
 The price of solar panel systems has plummeted in recent years, making panels financially viable even without support schemes.

-”The best option for market-based expansion is to install solar panels in convenience stores and office and municipal buildings,” says Kosonen.
+”The best option for market-based expansion is to install solar panels in convenience stores and office and municipal buildings.
+In fact, convenience stores have actively invested in panels,” says Kosonen.

 left